redwolflearning/site/_posts/2026-05-11-when-our-son-changed-our-persective-again.md

 layout:	post
 title:	When Our Son Changed Our Perspective Again
 date:	2026-05-11
+description: "How our son’s kindergarten experience led us to rethink learning, behavior, flexibility, and what it means to meet a child where they are."
 ---

 <img src="{{ "/assets/images/when_our_son_changed_our_perspecitive_again_redwolflearning_ai.png" | relative_url }}" alt="When Our Son Changed Our Perspective Again" width="250" class="float-left-image">